Laragear/Rut/README.md

 $rut->format(); // "12.351.839-k"
 ```

-## PhpStorm metadata
+## PhpStorm stubs

-For PhpStorm users, there is a metadata file to aid in macro autocompletion for this package.
+For users of PhpStorm, there is a stub file to aid in macro autocompletion for this package.
 You can publish it using the `phpstorm` tag:

 ```shell
 php artisan vendor:publish --provider="Laragear\Rut\RutServiceProvider" --tag="phpstorm"
 ```

-Beware of the caveats, as this is a very _green_ implementation by Jetbrains.

-- _Go to declaration_ doesn't work, as it will point to the meta file and not the original file.
-- Extended class constructor becomes are empty.
-- May be reported as "duplicate declaration".
+The file gets published into the `.stubs` folder of your project.
+You should point your [PhpStorm to these stubs](https://www.jetbrains.com/help/phpstorm/php.html#advanced-settings-area).

+## Security

+If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.